 Chef Koye and his staff can be reached for all of your wedding and special event catering needs at:

-In our bridal appointments we often have girls ask, “How will the dress bustle?”
+In our bridal appointments we often have girls ask, “How does this dress bustle?”
 Depending on the dress, the fabric, the length of the train, etc., there are a number of different ways to do this.
+The video below tells you in detail!

 Let’s look at the different types!

-The most common is the American bustle, also called the ‘over bustle’.
+The most common is the the ‘over bustle’.
 This one will use hooks or buttons either at the waist line of the dress or at the start of the skirt flare on a fitted dress.
-This bustle is used on ballgowns and fitted dresses that are made of lace.
 Depending on the length of your train and fullness of the skirt, you may only need one hook or button, or you may need many to keep it up and floor length the whole way around.

-Lastly, if you are not a fan of the bustle, consider this: buy a dress with a short (or no) train or have it altered to floor length.
+If you are not a fan of the train or bustling concept, consider buying a dress with a short (or no) train or have it altered to floor length.
 Add a dramatic cathedral or royal length veil to give you the incredible drama for the aisle walk and photos, and remove it for the reception!
 No extra buttoning or hooking needed!
 See photo below:

 When you say yes to your dress, make sure you know your bustle options!
 Your stylist will show you the various ways and your seamstress will pin them so you can see before committing to the one you want!